 With advances in science, the use of at-home test kits is becoming more and more popular.
 There are different types of at-home tests.
 The main type is where you collect a small blood sample, using the blood collection kit provided, in the comfort of your own home, and send the sample back to an accredited laboratory for testing.

 YorkTest has been offering at-home food sensitivity testing like this for over 25 years, and has strong evidence that their tests work.
 Of those who removed foods from the diet identified by the YorkTest Premium Food Sensitivity Test, 82 percent reported an improvement in their health and well-being.
 YorkTest measures all four subtypes of food-specific IgG reactions, which means that reactions aren’t missed; subtypes IgG1-3, in particular, are known to be linked to inflammation in the body, and it is not normal to have high levels of these in your blood.
+(Click through for more on at home food sensitivity tests)

 What does treatment look like for food allergies vs. food intolerances?